adullact/puppet-wordpress/README.md

 ## Usage

+### Typical installation

 The following code :
-  * download and install WP-CLI.
+  * downloads and installs WP-CLI.
-  * download and install core WordPress in the last available version.
+  * downloads and installs core WordPress in the last available version.
   * creates tables in an all ready existing database `wp_mywpname`.
-  * configure core WordPress
+  * configures core WordPress
-  * set the title of the instance.
+  * sets the title of the instance.
   * WP-CLI is ran as `wp` user.
 Files are owned by already existing user `wp`.

 ```